nikkiboyd/Hair-Salon-Software/README.md

 ## Description

-This app was built for Perfect Hair Forever's employees to help manage all clients and stylists.
+This app was built for Snappy Snips employees to help manage all clients and stylists.
 It allows employees to:
 - Add and update contact details for their clients
 - Review a list of all clients for each stylist
 - Batch remove remove all employees and clients